 Golden Retriever Information

-Golden Retrievers make the ultimate family dog – they’re easy going, great with kids and other dogs, and do well with training.
-If you welcome this pup into your home, just remember they need lots of exercise and regular brushing.
+Golden Retrievers make the ultimate family dog – they’re easy-going, great with kids and other dogs, and do well with training.
+If you welcome this pup into your home, remember they need lots of exercise and regular brushing.

-Also check out out list of Golden Retriever names.
+Also, check out our list of Golden Retriever names.

 Golden Retriever History

-The original breeding of the Golden Retriever comes from mid-19th century Scotland. water spaniels were bred with existing retrievers to make a breed that was more suitable for both land and water use.
-These dogs were used to hunt waterfowl across marshy lands and rivers.
+The original breeding of the Golden Retriever comes from mid-19th century Scotland.
+Water spaniels were bred with existing retrievers to make a breed that was more suitable for both land and water use.
+These dogs were used for hunting waterfowl across marshy lands and rivers.